thegetty/quire/CONTRIBUTING.md

 Contact us at [quire@getty.edu](mailto:quire@getty.edu)

 **All are welcome.** As an open-source community, Quire is committed to providing a safe, welcoming, transparent, and inclusive environment for all our community members and those wishing to become involved.
-Please see our **[Code of Conduct](https://github.com/thegetty/quire/blob/main/CODE_OF_CONDUCT.md)** for more on the expecations and protections for our community members.
+Please see our **[Code of Conduct](https://github.com/thegetty/quire/blob/main/CODE_OF_CONDUCT.md)** for more on the expectations and protections for our community members.

 ## Quire Code Repositories

 There are two main code repositories for Quire hosted on GitHub.

 - [**quire**](https://github.com/thegetty/quire): The command-line interface for Quire, default starter content, and default theme.
 - [**quire-docs**](https://github.com/thegetty/quire-docs): The Quire website and documentation.

 ## Identify a Contribution to Make